superhermione/Dashboard-for-Brewery/README.md

 Submitted by: **Xinrui Hou**

-This web app: **This application fetch data from the Single Brewery API and projects 20 breweries in different locations.
+This web app: **This application fetches data from the Single Brewery API and projects 20 breweries in different locations.
 User can filter brewery by type on the nav-bar.
 The chart is generated to show the amount of breweries.**

 Time spent: **5** hours spent in total